-How to celebrate
+How to take part

-When is National Bullying Prevention Month in 2022?
+When is National Bullying Prevention Month in 2023?

 National Bullying Prevention Month is observed on October 1 each year.